HawaiiLawSchoolTechIncubator/AI-MBE-Benchmark/readme.md

 - I had a lot of trouble with getting the lower level llama models to return a single character.
 I eventually had to check to see if the answer was more than a character and if not then use ChatGPT to determine what the correct letter was.
 All of these were manually checked for accuracy though.
 - I had to turn off Gemini's dangerous content block as it would flag it as potentially offensive.
 - Llama is more traditionally known as an LLM that you can launch on a local machine but we are using a service that hosts several llama models call DeepInfra.
 A different set up could lower costs and time.
+- For Gemini models I used the "-latest" models which I later went back and changed to the stable model they were pointing towards.